 6. Do not drink fluids right before bed or consume large meals.

 If incontinence causes nocturia and sleep disruptions, limit fluids before bed.
-Consuming large meals too close to bedtime can impede digestion and lead to acid reflux which can prevent falling and staying asleep.
+Consuming large meals too close to bedtime can impede digestion and lead to acid reflux, which can prevent falling and staying asleep.
 Studies show caffeine should not be consumed within six hours of bedtime.

 7. Recommend relaxing activities.

-Part of a healthy bedtime routine is signaling to the mind and body that it’s time to shut down.
+Part of a healthy bedtime routine is signalling to the mind and body that it’s time to shut down.
 Help the patient decide what’s best for them.
 This can include easy yoga and meditation, drinking chamomile tea, reading a relaxing book, or taking a warm bath.

 8. Educate on sleep aid medications.